-Emerson tests Covid-free in D.C., while cases in Sikeston rise
+Former Rep. Jo Ann Emerson tests Covid-free in D.C., while cases in Sikeston, Missouri rise

 A few weeks ago, I reported about the outbreak of COVID-19 at the Sikeston Convalescent Center, where at the time 16 of 19 residents on the memory wing tested positive.
 According to several sources, cases there continue to spread.
 One of them cited the total number of COVID-19 at the facility, including staff, to be "at least 27 cases."
 One reason for the spike is that more residents and staff were tested this week as part of a general test program.